 Table 6 then reports the results of the 2SLS procedure, which controls for potential endogeneity of in-store distance, see Section 4.4.
 First, we observe that the first stage in Models (11) and (12) is working correctly: in-store distance is indeed significantly correlated with the instrument (relevance criterion).
-Second, the results show a strong effect of distance, with a coefficient of -0.0054 in Model (12).
-The coefficient is about five times higher than that coming out of OLS in Models (9) and (10), suggesting that there is some endogeneity of $D{is}$ .
+Second, the results show a strong effect of distance, with a coefficient of -0.0176 in Model (12).
+The coefficient is about seven times higher than the estimate coming out of OLS in Models (9) and (10), suggesting that the distance D{is} exhibits some level of endogeneity.
 Surprisingly, the retailer is not necessarily placing higher selling items in locations with easier access.
-In fact, the opposite is happening, e.g., highest selling categories are placed at the back of the store.
+In fact, the opposite is happening, e.g., higher selling categories are placed at the back of the store.
 For example in the right image of Figure 2, we see that some high-conversion categories (in orange) are placed in locations far from the entrance.
-This was perhaps done with the hope of generating cross-selling - despite our analysis not uncovering strong cross-selling patterns.
+This was perhaps done with the hope of generating cross-selling-despite our analysis not uncovering strong cross-selling patterns.
 As a result, OLS underestimates the effect of distance, and it becomes necessary to pursue a 2SLS analysis.
-Moreover, the coefficient $\gamma$ has a relatively high value: distance within the store roughly varies between 50 and 250 meters, which implies that the difference in sales between the closest and furthest categories is about $-0.0054 \times (250-50) = -1.08$ , a 66% decrease (since $e^{-1.08} = 0.34$ ).
+Moreover, the coefficient γ has a relatively high value: distance within the store roughly varies between 50 and 250 meters, which implies that the difference in sales between the closest and furthest categories is about $-0.0176 \times (250 - 50) = -3.52$, a 97% decrease (since $e^{-3.52} = 0.029$).